carbon-design-system/sveld/README.md

 ### Context API

-`sveld` automatically generates TypeScript definitions for Svelte's `setContext`/`getContext` API by extracting types from JSDoc annotations on the context values.
+`sveld` generates TypeScript definitions for Svelte's `setContext`/`getContext` by extracting types from JSDoc on context values.

 #### How it works

-When you use `setContext` in a component, `sveld` will:
+When you call `setContext` in a component, `sveld`:

-1. Detect the `setContext` call
+1. Detects the `setContext` call
-2. Extract the context key (must be a string literal)
+2. Extracts the context key (must be a string literal)
-3. Find JSDoc `@type` annotations on the variables being passed
+3. Finds JSDoc `@type` annotations on the variables being passed
-4. Generate a TypeScript type export for the context
+4. Generates a TypeScript type export for the context

 #### Example